theabrusch/FLEXtime/README.md

 # FLEXtime: Filterbank learning to explain time series

 This repository implements FLEXtime (Filterbank Learning to EXplain time series).
+If you have any questions, please contact me on theb@dtu.dk.

 Link to paper: https://arxiv.org/abs/2411.05841.